 5. Not planning for renewals

 The mistake: Thinking certification is "once and done".
-Some certificates have limited validity.

 The solution: Maintain a renewal calendar and update when SUBTEL issues new resolutions.